 Considerations and interactions

-Some antibiotics are not suitable for people with certain medical conditions, or women who are pregnant or breastfeeding.
+Some antibiotics aren't suitable for people with certain medical conditions, or women who are pregnant or breastfeeding.
 You should only ever take antibiotics prescribed for you – never "borrow" them from a friend or family member.

 Some antibiotics can also react unpredictably with other medications, such as the oral contraceptive pill and alcohol.
-It is therefore important to read the information leaflet that comes with your medication carefully.
+It's important to read the information leaflet that comes with your medication carefully.

-Both the NHS and health organisations across the world are trying to reduce the use of antibiotics, especially for conditions that are not serious.
+Both the NHS and health organisations across the world are trying to reduce the use of antibiotics, especially for conditions that aren't serious.

-The biggest worry is new strains of bacteria may emerge that cannot be effectively treated by any existing antibiotics.
+The biggest worry is new strains of bacteria may emerge that can't be effectively treated by any existing antibiotics.

-Read more about how you can help prevent the progression of antibiotic resistance.
+Read about how you can help prevent the progression of antibiotic resistance.

 Page last reviewed: 21/03/2016